MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 Griffies (1998) :cite:`gr:98` notes that the discretization of bolus velocities involves multiple layers of differencing and interpolation that potentially lead to noisy fields and computational modes.
-He pointed out that the bolus flux can be re-written in terms of a non-divergent flux and a skew-flux:
+He pointed out that the bolus flux can be re-written in terms of a non-divergent flux and a skew flux:

 .. math::